Sports journalist Grant Wahl dies in Qatar, U.S. Soccer confirms

 “Grant made soccer his life’s work and we are devastated that he and his brilliant writing will no longer be with us… we thank Grant for his tremendous dedication to and impact on our game in the United States.
 His writing and the stories he told will live on.”U.S. Soccer

 Wahl recently made headlines during his time in Qatar after tweeting that he’d been detained and denied entry due to wearing a “rainbow soccer ball T-shirt” in support of the LGBTQ community.
+Qatar has well-known anti-LGBTQ policies, including potential prison time as punishment for gay sex acts.
 CNN reports Wahl was allowed entry shortly later and that a FIFA representative apologized.

 Nevertheless, Wahl told CNN he would “probably” wear the shirt again because he had “no fear here about any of this,” underlining the importance of being an ally and backing up his gay family and friends.